X

 TB Research among Marshallese Migrants in Northwest Arkansas

 TB medications The focus of my practicum project was to better understand the experiences of Marshall Islanders living with tuberculosis in Northwest Arkansas.
 Over ten weeks in the summer of 2016, I conducted original ethnographic research in the Dr. Joseph Bates Outreach Clinic in Springdale, AR, home to one of the largest Marshall populations in the US.
-This project was done in collaboration with the Arkansas Department of Health who expressed interest in improving their services offered to this population, especially those relate to TB.
+This project was done in collaboration with the Arkansas Department of Health, which expressed interest in improving the services offered to this population, especially those related to TB.
 My study included participant observation in the clinic and community, key informant interviews, and explanatory model interviews with Marshallese community members.
-The end goal of this project is to assist the health department in crafting more effective TB interventions and to advocate for this often-misunderstood migrant population.
+The end goal of this project is to assist the health department in crafting more effective TB interventions and to advocate for this often misunderstood migrant population.

 Deanna Stark